DeliciousLines/one-file-docs/documentation/_ overview.md

 # Using One-File Docs as a library

 You can use One-File Docs as a C/C++ library by including `ofd.h` in your project.
-All you have to do is make sure to define `OFD_IMPLEMENTATION` *once* in your codebase before including `ofd.h`.
+All you have to do is to make sure you define `OFD_IMPLEMENTATION` *once* in your codebase before including `ofd.h`.
 For additional information check `ofd.h`.
 Check `entry_point.c` if you want to see it in action.